 Accounting quality

-GAAP vs adjusted earnings: the investor audit playbook
+GAAP vs adjusted earnings: audit every add-back

 Adjusted earnings can clarify noise.
 They can also hide recurring economic cost.
 This guide helps you tell the difference.